scipp/scipp/README.md

 ## Build instructions

 It is not necessary to build `scipp` from source if only the Python package is required.
-See https://scipp.readthedocs.io/en/latest/getting-started/installation.html on how to install using `conda` or `docker` instead.
+See https://scipp.readthedocs.io/en/latest/getting-started/installation.html on how do install using `conda` or `docker` instead.

 ### Prerequisites (OSX only)